Depreciation Allowance and Recapture Tax

 Depreciation allowance and recapture tax are two sides of a "proverbial coin" associated with the IRS income tax shelter elements that directly affect investors who own real estate income property.

-Whereas the tax code permits real estate investors an annual depreciation allowance for real estate investment property ownership, on the flip side it also expects repayment of that allowance when the investor sells the rental income property by means of a recapture tax.
+On the one hand, the tax code permits real estate investors an annual depreciation allowance for real estate investment property ownership, while on the flip side, it also expects repayment of that allowance when the investor sells the rental income property by means of a recapture tax.

 The tax code assumes that the investment property buildings (not the land) are wearing out over time and therefore becoming less valuable.
 As a result, the IRS permits income property owners to get a deduction as "cost recovery" for that presumed "paper loss" decline in property value.